jonmak08/alloy-ui-exercises/04-liferay-alloy-demos/responsive-carousel/README.md

 ## Setup

+* Create a new theme in the Liferay Plugins SDK.

-Take all provided files and drag them to a new theme in Liferay Plugins SDK to the following directories.
+* Place all the provided files in the following directories:

-* newtheme
+* newTheme
 	* _diffs
 		* css
 			* **custom.css**